Gen2ly/gepa/README.md

 ### Description

-`gepa` is a wrapper script encompassing many common package manager-related tasks - the goal being to aggragate together and help remember how to implement those tasks.
+`gepa` is a wrapper script encompassing many common package manager-related tasks - the purpose intended is to help the user remember how to implement those tasks.

 ### ToDo